 A responsible breeder will always be happy to answer questions and provide advice to new puppy owners should they need it.
 This means having good knowledge on subjects like puppy training and common health issues.
 A responsible breeder also has a lifetime responsibility to the puppies they produce.
 This means being prepared to take back one of their puppies (however old he/she might be) for rehoming should the need arise (unfortunately people's circumstances do change), even if the timing is not convenient for the breeder.
 Responsible breeders do not ‘pass the buck’ to Cesky Welfare or to general Rescue Societies.
 A breeder must also bear the moral responsibility if any of their puppies develops a hereditary defect.
 It needs to be noted that sometimes the courts will make breeders legally responsible for such defects - buyers are now much more aware of their consumer rights & puppies are treated like any other ‘goods’ under current consumer legislation.

-You should acquaint yourself with the Cesky Terrier Club's Code of Ethics
+You should acquaint yourself with the Kennel Club's Code of Ethics

 If after considering the above, you decide that you are ready for the responsibility of breeding a litter, then you should consult your bitch's breeder for advice as to suitable stud dogs.
 The best stud dog for your bitch does not automatically live just down the road from you so you must be prepared to travel if necessary.
 You must also have your bitch eye-tested by a specialist opthalmologist.
 The Cesky Terrier Club recommends that all breeding stock should hold a current eye certificate.